SteeltoeOSS/Documentation/api/v2/connectors/microsoft-sql-server.md

 The `AddDbContext<TestContext>(..)` method call configures `TestContext` by using the configuration built earlier and then adds the `DbContext` (`TestContext`) to the service container.

+> This extension method will automatically configure an `IHealthContributor` to report the health of this database connection.

 Your `DbContext` does not need to be modified from a standard EF6 `DbContext` to work with Steeltoe:

 ```csharp